crossi36/weather/README.md

                                 .    .-'
                             .      .--'
                         -------'
-or for a specific date
+or the moon phase for a specific date (YYYY-MM-DD)

     $ weather moon@2017-09-06
                     .------------.